- Why does my course say "unavailable" and have a red X?

 - How do I check if my browser is compatible with the current version of Blackboard?

 - Why don't I see the Instructor Access tab?

-If you know you are listed as the instructor of the course in ISIS, but you don’t see the Instructor Access tab, contact your Blackboard support team.
+If you know you are listed as the instructor of the course in UR Student, but you don’t see the Instructor Access tab, contact your Blackboard support team.